 - An Associates degree, OR completion of 48 semester hours or 72 quarter hours at an institution of higher learning, OR demonstrated proficiency in the ability to assist in the instruction of reading, writing and mathematics via state or locally approved competency test.

-- Ability to speak, read and write English and another language (as defined by school needs) proficiently
+- Ability to speak, read and write English and [another language] proficiently

 - Maintain high level of confidentiality regarding student and staff information.

 - Ability to walk, stand, bend, twist, balance, stoop, climb steps and reach overhead

 - Committed to helping all children learn - assist students and reinforce learning concepts for individual or small groups

 - Willingness to participate in professional development and in-service trainings